dmapper/babel-plugin-react-pug-classnames/README.md

 1. If the first class starts from the Capital letter -- it's considered to be the property of the tag you are calling (in this case it's going to be `.Actions`).

 2. The first non-capital class is considered to be the `Element` (BEM).
-All classes specified in the object/array value of `className` will be prefixed with the `Element` name (in this case it will be `root-`)
+All classes specified in the object/array value of `className` will be prefixed with the `Element` name (in this case it will be `controls-`)

 3. All classes which you write through `.` (other than the first Capital class, if it exists) are not modified.